thoanvo/Project3-azure/README.md

 ![screen shot](guideImg/p13.png) <br/>
 ![screen shot](guideImg/p14.png) <br/>

+Tips: if you use SSH on Azure devops, remove comment "public key on pipeline" in **terraform.tfvars**

 **7. Edit terraform.tfvars**<br/>
 > like file **key.json** on step 5, edit file like this<br/>
 ![screen shot](guideImg/p15.png) <br/>